Mixture Models and EM

 The following plot is an example of a Gaussian mixture distribution in one dimension showing three Gaussians (each scaled by a coefficient) in blue and their sum in red.

-Mixture of Gaussian with $K$ components
+Mixture of Gaussian with components

 Let’s formalize a mixture of the Gaussian model: